To download a pdf version of the 2019 programme, please scroll to the bottom of this page. Thank you

 In our 2018 surveys of managing partners and IT directors we asked if, when appointing a head of innovation, you would appoint someone with an IT or legal background or from a business background in a different industry.
 An astonishing 77% of managing partners and 60% of IT directors said they would appoint from a business background in a different industry.
 You are clearly looking beyond the legal and IT sectors for innovation and inspiration so, to help you, we’ve asked innovation leaders from real estate advisory, management consultancy and big 4 accountancy to tell you about the latest developments & innovation in their respective markets.

-Followed by joint Q&A.
+Followed by joint Q&A facilitated by:

 The next generation – what do younger lawyers want from their firms, from their workplaces and from technology?

 Meet a group of young lawyers and hear their thoughts about what they expect from their firms in terms of career progression, what they want from the workplace and what tools will most help them in their jobs.
 How can we best engage them, and engage with them?
 Most importantly, they’ll tell us how they define career success – do young lawyers want to be equity partners?

 - Ed Turner Managing Partner - Taylor Vinters

 This session marks the end of the Alternative Legal Management Summit.
 The Alternative Legal IT Conference continues after lunch.

 NEW FORMAT for 2019: Ask the experts

 Take one “subject matter expert” + 5 minutes best practice summary + 10 participants + 30 minutes in which the expert answers as many questions as possible = the chance for you to get up to speed, hear answers to your specific questions and learn from others’ issues.

 These sessions differ from the classic Alternative Events round table discussion in that they are led by matter experts – from consultancy, academia, the vendor community - rather than your peers.